-The site's use as habitat for wildlife is substantially restricted due to the impervious nature and current uses of the site.
-These past uses have resulted in the discharge of contaminants into the soil.
-Contaminants within the shallow soil (0-3 ft below ground surface) may affect fauna through direct contact (i.e., earth worms, insects, or small mammals burrowing in contaminated soil onsite) and/or sediment transport in surface water runoff.
-However, no clear aquatic receptors were identified since the nearest water body is approximately 0.4 mile away.
-Although groundwater at the site was impacted, faunal exposure to groundwater is considered negligible due to depth of groundwater and distance to nearest groundwater discharge point.
-No aquatic resources are located on site.
+The site's use as habitat for wildlife is substantially restricted due to the impervious nature and past uses of the site.
+These past uses have resulted in the discharge of contaminants into the soil, however the impervious cover will protect against direct contact to wildlife.
+Burrowing, direct soil contact and sediment transport are not anticipated with the site's current land cover.
+No aquatic resources are located on site and the nearest surface water is 0.2 miles to the west.
 Redevelopment of the property may be able to provide some future wildlife habitat by utilizing softscape areas with plant selections that will provide food, habitat and shelter.